ExpressLRS/Docs/docs/hardware/backpack/backpack-vrx-setup.md

 ## Generic RX5808 Connection

-Make sure that your RX5808 running in SPI mode.
+Make sure that your RX5808 is running in SPI mode.
 Then wire it up as shown below:
 <figure markdown>
 ![Generic RX5808 wiring](../../assets/images/GenericRX5808.jpg)
 </figure>